How to Mix and Match Pillows and Find the Right Insert

 Tips to Find the Right Insert

-- For most lumbar and pillowcases smaller than 18x18, it’s best to choose inserts that are 1" larger.
+- For lumbar pillows or cases smaller than 18x18, choose inserts that are 1" larger.

-- Extra dense inserts and small rectangular inserts (like 10x18) can have covers of the same size.
+- Dense or small rectangular inserts (like 10x18) can match the cover size.

 Type of Inserts

-There are the following main types of inserts you can choose from:
+Here are the main types of pillow inserts you can choose from:

-- Feather and Down: Feather/down fills can be fluffed over time to maintain their volume and shape.
-The higher the down content, the better!
+- Feather and Down: Fluffable, soft, and long-lasting.
+The higher the down content, the better the quality.

 Final Tips